Digital sound revolution: Software-based pulse-width modulation

 Some of the first computer music was created in 1961 by LaFarr Stuart, who wrote software to modulate the duration of and between pulses (pulse-width modulation or "PWM", via a process now often referred to as "bit banging") on a bus line that had been connected to an amplified speaker originally installed to monitor the functioning of Iowa State University's CYCLONE computer, a derivative of the Illiac.
 The entire computer was used to create simple, recognizable tunes using digital audio.

 The speakers in the IBM PC (released in 1981) and its successors may be used to create sounds and music using a similar mechanism.

 Programmable sound generators

 Programmable sound generators were the first specialized audio circuits in computers included simple analog oscillators that could be set to desired frequencies, generally approximating tones along the musical scale.
-An example of this is the 1978 POKEY custom ASIC used in the Atari 8-bit family.
+An example of this is the 1978 POKEY custom ASIC used in the Atari 8-bit computers.